QingmuDeng/SoftDesSP18_FinalProject/README.md

 #### The Architectural Review Reflection Document can be found [here](https://github.com/QingmuDeng/SoftDesSP18_FinalProject/blob/master/assignments/AR%20Reflection.md).

 Note: currently the color palette and flask folders have not been integrated.
-To run the flask app, make sure to have OpenCV, flask and flask_uploads downloaded beforehand and then navigate to the "flask" folder through terminal and type "python app.py".
+To run the flask app, make sure to have OpenCV, flask and flask_uploads downloaded beforehand by the following command

+`pip install Flask opencv-python flask-uploads`

+and then navigate to `SoftDesSP18_FinalProject/flask` through terminal and type `python app.py`.